 Leipzig also has the nicest metro system I’ve ever seen.
 It costs 2.4 euros for a one way ticket.

-Leipzig has such a modern feel to accompany it’s important historical significance and this is one of the reasons that make it such a special place to visit.
+The city has such a modern feel to accompany its important historical significance and this is one of the reasons that make it such a special place to visit.
 Leipzig played an important role in the fall of communism throughout Eastern Germany.
 The city held the most prominent mass peaceful protests against the DDR regime every Monday at St. Nicolas Church for 6 years leading up to the wall coming down in 1989.
 Nowadays Leipzig is an economic centre in Eastern Germany.

 Overall, Leipzig is a terrific city that is only a few hours from Berlin.
 In my opinion, it is a must visit if you are travelling through Germany.
 Furthermore, if you are looking for a cool up and coming place to live, Leipzig also fits that bill!